OpenBB-finance/OpenBB/website/content/terminal/usage/guides/hub.md

 ### OpenBB Terminal

-Upon login, the OpenBB Terminal will pull the theme style associated with your account.
+When you log in to the OpenBB Terminal, the platform automatically applies the theme style associated with your account.

-The user is also allowed to manage these styles utilizing the `/settings/theme` and `/settings/colors` commands.
-While the first is easy to manage, the latter can be tricky as it involves moving a special file around - so OpenBB highly recommends managing this through the OpenBB Hub improved interface.
+To further customize your experience, you can manage these styles using the `/settings/theme` and `/settings/colors` commands.
+While managing the theme is straightforward, managing colors can be more complex as it requires moving a special file around.
+For a smoother experience, we highly recommend managing colors through the improved interface on the OpenBB Hub.

-The charts and tables take effect immediately, whereas for the terminal theme to take effect the terminal needs to be reset.
+It's important to note that changes to charts and tables take effect immediately, while changes to the terminal theme require a reset to take effect.

 ## Script Routines